AndrewFeran/Data-Structures/README.md

 # Data Structures
-This repository is intended to document my progress as I learn data structures and algorithms and aid me in my studies.
+This repository basically serves as a study guide for me to practice and learn the implementations of certain data structures and algorithms.

 The following data structues, algorithms, and projects are included:

-✅ linked lists
+✅ Linked lists

-✅ stacks
+✅ Stacks

-✅ queues
+✅ Queues

 ✅ Binary Search Trees

-❌ AVL Trees
+⚠️ AVL Trees (in prog.)

-❌ Heaps
+✅ Heaps

-❌ Hasmaps
+❌ Hashmaps

 ❌ Graphs